spring-epfl/synthetic_data_release/README.md

 ```

 The results file produced after successfully running the script will be written to `tests/linkage` and can be parsed with the function `load_results_linkage` provided in `utils/analyse_results.py`.
+A jupyter notebook to visualise and analyse the results is included at `notebooks/Analyse Results.ipynb`.

 To run a privacy evaluation with respect to the privacy concern of inference you can run